TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 19/John 19.32.md

 ---

-The soldiers therefore came, and brake the legs of the first, and of the other that was crucified with him:
+Therefore the soldiers came, and broke the legs of the first, and of the other who was crucified with him;